CygenceTech/content-ops-starter/content/pages/index.md

       color: text-dark
     subtitle: Be in good company
     text: >
-      A secure position in the marketplace requires an IT partner who won’t leave you unprepared.
-At ETECH, we guard against security threats through data breach protection and stringent adherence to compliance regulations.
+      A secure position in the marketplace requires an AI partner who won’t leave you unprepared.
+At Cygence, we guard against security threats through data breach protection and stringent adherence to compliance regulations.
 Our proactive management will prepare you for emergencies, while cloud solutions future-proof your infrastructure.

-      For over a decade, our Miami-based IT management company has been assisting organizations of every size make the most of their IT budget.
-We have designed efficient managed IT solutions for a range of complex problems.
+      For over a decade, our AI management company has been assisting organizations of every size make the most of their AI budget.
+We have designed efficient managed AI solutions for a range of complex problems.
       Whether that means integrating your business with a cloud-based environment, providing a comprehensive security plan, or ensuring your critical data is backed up and easily accessible, we can bring your business to the next level.

-      Bottom line: we’ll guide you every step of the way, so you’ll understand everything your IT does for you.
+      Bottom line: we’ll guide you every step of the way, so you’ll understand everything your AI does for you.
     actions:
       - type: Button
         label: Get started